 Probate files are public records that anyone can read.
-Thanks to modern technology, locating probate information online has become incredibly easy and, in most cases, absolutely free.
-In some states, the court can give you the names of all creditors and heirs of the estate, and you can use this information to obtain other records related to the probate estate.
+Thanks to modern technology, locating copies of documents with probate information online has become incredibly easy and, in most cases, absolutely free.
+In some states, the court can give you the names of all creditors and heirs of the real estate, and you can use this information to obtain other records related to the probate estate.

-Probate records in California are kept by the superior court in each county.
+Historic probate records in California are kept by the superior court in each county.
 Since 1879, the county superior court has held jurisdiction over probate matters.
-The county clerk is the custodian of these records.
-For example, if the deceased lived in Newport Beach, then their probate records would be held by the clerk of the Orange County Superior Court.
+The county probate clerk is the custodian of these records for all time periods.
+For example, if the deceased lived in Newport Beach, then their probate records would be held by the county probate clerk of Orange County Superior Court.
 You can obtain copies of the original probate records (wills, estate files, etc.) by writing to the county clerk.

-Most county superior courts in California also have an online system for viewing probate records.
+Most county superior courts in California also have an online system for viewing historic probate records through a simple online search.
 For example, the Sacramento Superior Court has a public case access system that provides the ability to view case information and public documents on probate cases.
 Through the system, you can view a full list of documents related to trust and estate cases initiated after February 5, 2007.

 Keep in mind that you can see which documents were filed in the database, but it won’t let you actually view the documents.
 You do also have the option to go to the court and get access to documents through one of the court’s kiosks free of charge.

 Records of older probate records (i.e. before the 1940s) for Sutter, Stanislaus, Sonoma, Santa Clara, San Diego, Nevada, Mendocino, Marin, Humboldt, and other counties are available at the California State Archives.
-Another easy way to obtain older probate records is through online genealogy databases, but they may charge fees.
+Another easy way to obtain older probate records is through online genealogy databases, but they may charge fees before being granted access to the probate case files.
 For example, Ancestry.com has a collection of probate document images for approximately 62% of California counties (1850 to 1953).
 FamilySearch.com also has a database of probate files from 10 California counties (1833 to 1991).

 Types of Probate Records

-The contents of a probate file can vary from case to case, but certain details are found in most records.
+The contents of a probate file can vary from case to case, but certain details are found in most probate court documents.
 These include the names and residencies of any heirs and their relationship to the deceased.
 It can also include an inventory of estate assets, which you can use to determine the decedent’s occupation and lifestyle.
 The probate records typically include: